-To identify the preferred alternative for the DEIS, each alternative was evaluated based on its ability to meet the plan objectives (table 13) and their potential impacts on the environment (see chapter 4 of this document).
+To identify the preferred alternative, each alternative was evaluated based on its ability to meet the plan objectives (see table 11) and their potential impacts on the environment (see chapter 4 of this document).
 An initial screening of the alternatives was accomplished by the project team through the Choosing By Advantages (CBA) process held November 8-10, 2010.
 The CBA process considered the advantages of the six alternatives that were presented to the public in August 2010, which are the same as alternatives 1-6 presented above.
 Each of the six alternatives were evaluated against three factors: resource protection, visitor use, and park operations and management.
 After the CBA process on these initial alternatives was complete, the project team took elements from each alternative that were found to have a high advantage, to create alternative 7.
-The discussion below evaluates all of the proposed alternatives against the objectives of this plan and details why alternative 7 was identified as the NPS preferred alternative in the DEIS and how this preferred alternative was reconsidered after the public comment process.
+The discussion below evaluates all of the proposed alternatives against the objectives of this plan and details why alternative 7 was identified as the NPS preferred alternative.